mobilepadawan/mobilepadawan/README.md

 - 🌱 I’m currently learning nothing at all and also a tons of things.
 I teach JavaScript, Backend with Node JS and SQL in a couple of coding schools, in a University, and also in a Technical Terciary School.

 - 📆 Since 2022 I'm coordinating a Diploma Degree in a Public University for some cities in Argentina whom are deploying this University Diploma in Frontend Web and Backend with Node.js.
-My role here is to guide the proffessor and tutor teams and provide them content and exercises to teach coding.
+My role here is to guide professor and tutor teams and provide them content and exercises to teach coding.

 - 🧑🏻‍💻 I continue to improve my skills by developing technical content for many EdTech companies.
 To write and to teach are helping me to learn new things at a time.